curvenote/editor/README.md

 ![Slack](./demo/slack.gif)

-The ambiguity of whether the next thing that you type will be “marked” is something that we tolerate for bold/italics/underline — because we all know the escape hatch and don’t have to leave our keyboards.
+The ambiguity of whether the next character you type will be “marked” is something that we tolerate for bold/italics/underline — because we all know the escape hatch and don’t have to leave our keyboards.
 But if you learn the keyboard shortcut for code in Slack, you might be surprised when you use it in Notion that the developer tools in Chrome pop up.
 Or say you learn the shortcut in Confluence, and jump over to Slack you will open your Mentions — in Notion, it creates a comment!
 Notion as far as I can tell, doesn’t even have a shortcut for a code-mark.

 There are so many other quirks in these applications with regard to how the spacebar, or arrow keys work, how to deal with one-character of code.
 I have yet to see a WYSIWYG editor actually do it “right”.

 Our goal at [Curvenote](https://curvenote.com) is to make a best-in-class editing experience for technical content, and these are the types of details you either never notice because it just works, or they make people tear their hair out.

 ## Why is this hard?